LuridSorcerer/ra-overlay/README.md

 Currently, the overlay only grabs the game data once.
 Eventually, it should periodically check for updates.

-Separating the different componentings into modules (scrolling background, game info display, progress meter).
+Separating the different components into modules (scrolling background, game info display, progress meter).
+Separate them into foreground and background pages.

 Integration into Twitch chat to retrieve game info, trigger refreshes, etc.